Calculating How Much Value I Get From the AMEX Platinum Card

 • My assessed value: $0

-When the Platinum Card underwent its big revamp in 2022 and raised its annual fee to $695, this Equinox credit was probably the most controversial.
+When the Platinum Card underwent its previous big revamp in 2022 and raised its annual fee to $695, this Equinox credit was probably the most controversial.
 If you’ve ever looked at the price of an Equinox membership, then you can probably guess why.
 In any case, to their credit, Amex did improve this credit in 2023, removing the monthly restriction on the credit and instead making it a $300 annual credit.

 Despite that upgrade, this perk is still useless to me.
 To be fair, even though there aren’t any gym locations near me, I could use this credit on an Equinox+ subscription.
 Then again, even if I did burn off the credit by trying that for a few months, this would still be rated with a $0 value since I wouldn’t have signed up for that service otherwise.

-Uber Cash benefit
+Uber Cash Benefit

 • Face value: $200 per year ($15 a month January through November plus $35 in December)